Key Differences between Secured and Unsecured Loans

 • Be 18 years old or older;

-• Have a valid Social Security number to complete an application;
+• Have a valid Social Security number (if it’s required);

 • Valid bank account.